Analysis of singular subspaces under random perturbations: New results on the matrix perturbation bounds

 \begin{theorem} Let $A$ and $E$ be $N \times n$ real matrices, where $A$ is deterministic and the entries of $E$ are i.i.d. standard Gaussian random variables.
 Assume $A$ has rank $r \geq 1$.
 Let $K>0$ and $b\ge 2$.
 Denote $\eta:= \frac{11b^2}{(b-1)^2} \sqrt{2(\log 9) r+(K+7) \log (N+n)}$.
 Assume $(\sqrt N + \sqrt n)^2 \ge 32(K+7)\log(N+n) + 64(\log 9) r$.
 Consider $1\le r_0 \le r$ such that $ \sigma_{r_0} \ge 2b(\sqrt N+ \sqrt{n}) + 80 b\eta r$ and $\delta_{r_0}\geq 75\chi(b)\eta r$.
 For any $1\le k \le s \leq r_0$, if $\min\{\delta_{k-1}, \delta_s\}\geq 75\chi(b)\eta r$, then with probability at least $1 - 40(N+n)^{-K}$,

-where $\gamma:= \frac{9 b^2}{(b-1)^2}\sqrt{r(K+7)\log(N+n)} $. \end{theorem} It should be noted that, as per the aforementioned result, the term can always be considered negligible in comparison to the other terms.
-Indeed, when the signal is extremely strong, i.e. $\sigma_i>n^2 \gg \|E\|=\Theta(\sqrt N +\sqrt n)$, the impact of noise becomes minimal.
+where $\gamma:= \frac{9 b^2}{(b-1)^2}\sqrt{r(K+7)\log(N+n)} $. \end{theorem} It should be noted that, as per the aforementioned result, the term $\sum_{k\le i\le s, \sigma_i> n^2} \frac{16 n}{\sigma_i^2} < \frac{16}{n^2}$ can always be considered negligible in comparison to the other terms.
+Indeed, when the signal is extremely strong, i.e., $\sigma_i>n^2 \gg \|E\|=\Theta(\sqrt N +\sqrt n)$, the impact of noise becomes minimal.

 More generally, we can establish the following result, which provides bounds for the singular subspaces in any arbitrary direction.
-For the simplicity of presentation, we assume all the singular values are no more than $n^2$.
-The proofs are provided in Section \ref{sec:prooflinear}. \begin{theorem}[Bounds on linear and bilinear forms] Under the assumptions of Theorem \ref{thm:infinitybd} and further assuming that $\sigma_1\le n^2$, for any unit vectors $x \in \mathbb R^{N}$ and $y=(y_k,\cdots,y_s)^\T \in \mathbb R^{s-k+1}$, the following holds with probability at least $1 - 40(N+n)^{-K}$:
+The complete result follows a format similar to Theorem \ref{thm:infinitybd}.
+The proofs are provided in \cite{WangSupp24}. \begin{theorem}[Bounds on linear and bilinear forms] Under the assumptions of Theorem \ref{thm:infinitybd}, for any unit vectors $x \in \mathbb R^{N}$ and $y=(y_k,\cdots,y_s)^\T \in \mathbb R^{s-k+1}$, the following holds with probability at least $1 - 40(N+n)^{-K}$:

 and